PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 At Zope Corporation, several hundred newspaper content-management systems and web sites were hosted using a multi-database configuration with most data in a main database and a catalog database.
 The databases had several hundred gigabytes of ordinary database records plus multiple terabytes of blob data.

 Of course if you need multiple computers to store your object data (not blobs), then you may want to upgrade to ZEO.
 ZEO is a GPL'd cousin to the ZODB.
+For large amounts of Blobs, just store them on Amazon S3 servers.

 ## ZODB Tutorial
 ZODB is really easy to use from Python.
 I invite you to try out the